Rick Riordan: Mythology

 Riordan's sources for the mythology used in his books are surmised from isolated comments on the subject during various interviews, as he has never released a list of any kind.
 These sources begin with the myths and the derivations thereof that he was exposed to as a child.
 Unnamed "novels on Norse mythology", suggested to him by a teacher who noticed his interest in The Lord of the Rings, were his first introduction to mythology and continue to influence his writing today.
 The author also claims to have read such notable classics as The Iliad and The Odyssey, and to use his "general knowledge" of a given mythology as a basis for his stories.
 As far as Greek mythology is concerned, Riordan has stated that Tales of the Greek Heroes by Roger Lancelyn Green—called by its author a "retelling of the Greek myths... based on multitudinous sources"—was one of his first introductions to that type of myth, and is in part responsible for his decision to interpret myths in his own books.
 Finally, Riordan has stated that he uses modern sources such as The Theoi Project for fact-checking purposes, as needed.

 None of his novels include a list of references.
 Percy Jackson's Greek Gods and Percy Jackson's Greek Heroes alone possess "Background Reading" sections, listing sources such as Robert Fagles's translation of The Aeneid and web sites such as the Encyclopedia Mythica.

 Awards

-Since 2020 till 2025, Rick Riordan has been the Goodreads Choice Award champion, having surpassed Stephen King in 2020.
-Riordan was the recipient of the Goodreads Choice Award in Middle Grade and Children's category every year from 2011 till 2021, collecting 11 awards so far.
+Rick Riordan has been the most-awarded Goodreads Choice Award winner since surpassing Stephen King in 2020.
+Riordan was the recipient of the Goodreads Choice Award in Middle Grade and Children's category every year from 2011 to 2021, collecting 11 awards so far.